AaronAlmanza/TowerSource-Auto-Merging-Process/README.md

 As one can notice, we can say that Case 1 has the most confidence level in terms of matching an associated record to its corresponding focus/reference record in a given grouping that gives the assurance that these pertains to the same tower asset.
 Reason behind is that both focus/reference and associated record share the same primary identifiers for a tower asset (i.e., FCC-ASR Number and FAA Study Number).
 Thus, the level of restriction in terms of matching and whatnot is not that restrictive for this case.
 Thus, one can also notice at this point that as we go down each cases, the level of restriction will go higher since the confidence level in terms of matching gets lower due to some differences or missing element/s from our primary identifiers between the focus/reference record and the corresponding associated record/s.
 This will create more complexity in the logic as we go down each cases.

 In section 7, we will be exploring the algorithm for Merging Candidates rigorously and how the sub logic is changing for each cases.
+In the code for Auto-Merging process, this chunk of logic has the function name of `split_case_X_audits`, where `X` pertains to case number (example: `split_case_1_audits` is the merging candidates conditions function for Case 1).
 <br>
 <br>